Featured Testimonial About Creighton University

 It’s a headspace for which Creighton-educated health sciences graduates are already well-suited.
 Teamwork and humility are baked into the culture and curriculum.
 Graduates aren’t just ready to work, they’re ready to work together.

-This is the foundation of the Creighton health sciences that the CL Werner Center will build upon.
+This is the foundation of the Creighton health sciences that the CL and Rachel Werner Center will build upon.

 “As a Jesuit, Catholic institution, we will bring into this facility the knowledge that it’s an incredible privilege to care for others and make a meaningful impact in someone’s life,” says Evan Robinson, PhD, dean of the School of Pharmacy and Health Professions.